ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Custom-Model-Container/readme.md

 - [Watson NLP Runtime Python client library](https://github.com/ibm-build-labs/Watson-NLP/blob/main/access/README.md#python) is installed
 - You have created a custom trained Watson NLP model in Watson Studio, generated using this [notebook](https://github.com/ibm-build-labs/Watson-NLP/blob/main/ML/Sentiment-Analysis/Sentiment%20Analysis%20-%20Model%20Training.ipynb)

+**Tip**:
+- [Podman](https://podman.io/getting-started/installation) provides a Docker-compatible command line front end.
+Unless otherwise noted, all the the Docker commands in this tutorial should work for Podman, if you simply alias the Docker CLI with `alias docker=podman` shell command.

 ## Steps
 ### 1. Clone the GitHub repository
 Clone the repository that contains example code used in this tutorial.